endojs/endo/packages/ses/docs/lockdown.md

 This enables the program to attach rejection handlers asynchronously without triggering the SES trap handler.

-- `'platform'`: same as `'report'` for web and Node.js
 - `'report'`: just report finalized unhandled rejections to the tamed console so stack traces appear.
-- `'exit'`: reports and exits on Node.js, reports and navigates away on the web.
-- `'abort'`: reports and aborts a Node.js process, leaving a core dump for postmortem analysis, reports and navigates away on the web.
 - `'none'`: do not install traps for finalized unhandled rejections.
 Errors are likely to appear as `{}` when they are reported by the default trap.